| Looking at the history books sometimes

 support Steve and his award but feel that recognition is well overdue for the

 forgotten father of modern Snooker and the players who keep it alive.
+If you would be interested in obtaining a book

 and video of Mike Russell showing how the game of billiards should be played